KM-drago/NextJS-tRPC-Firestore-Clerk-Template/README.md

   - https://clerk.com/docs/integrations/webhooks/sync-data

-_If there are any issues let me know._
+_If there are any issues or improvements let me know._